 - Fall start: June 15

 - Spring start: October 15

 - Summer start: March 15

-Unofficial transcripts or academic records should be uploaded directly to the application.
 Please do not mail in paper copies of your transcripts.
 There is no need for official transcripts or academic records for initial review.
-If you are admitted, the University will then request official transcripts.
-Visit the Graduate School website for detailed instructions.

 The University of Minnesota reserves the right to require the submission of official transcripts or credentials any time during the admission review process.

+A GMAT score is required for admission.
 Request that your GMAT results be sent to the University of Minnesota - Twin Cities, Master of Business Taxation program.
-Results will automatically be made available to the MBT program 10-15 days from your request.
+Results will automatically be made available to the MBT program 10-15 days after the test.
 We cannot accept your copy of the GMAT score.

-The required submission of a GMAT score will be waived for domestic students in the following cases: 1) applicant has a CPA license (either active or inactive) or 2) applicant has at least two years of relevant U.S. based tax-related work experience within the prior five years, or 3) applicant is a Carlson School accounting graduate within the prior five years.
+The required submission of a GMAT score will be waived for domestic students in the following cases: 1) applicant has a CPA license (either active or inactive).
+Applicants should submit CPA credentials through the Program Supplementary Information tab in the application.
+2) Applicant has at least two years of relevant U.S. based tax-related work experience within the prior five years, or 3) applicant is a Carlson School accounting graduate within the prior five years.
 Please note, in order for the waiver to apply, the applicant must have a minimum 3.0 undergraduate GPA from an accredited university.
-Applicants should submit CPA credentials through the Program Supplementary Information tab in the application.

-Upload a copy of your LSAT score to the 'Other Credentials' section under 'Supplementary Program Information' when completing the online application.
-Prospective students or law schools that previously received the score must supply the LSAT score by sending the original or copy of the Candidates Response Report.
+Prospective students that previously took the LSAT must supply the LSAT score by uploading the original or copy of the Candidates Response Report.
 The council will not send LSAT scores to graduate schools of business.

 The minimum score requirements for admission are: